ShreyaDasoju/TF-IDF-Search-Engine/README.md

-Name: Shreya Dasoju
-Student Number: 501166279

-This system supports index construction (from assignment 1), vector-based document retrieval, and performance evaluation using IR metrics (MAP and R-Precision)
+This system supports index construction, vector-based document retrieval, and performance evaluation using IR metrics (MAP and R-Precision)

 Programs are written in the following:
-    - cacm_parser.py (reused from Assignment 1)
+    - cacm_parser.py
     - search.py
     - searchUI.py
     - eval.py
-    - test.py (ignore this one - it's from assignment 1, and not used for assignment 2)
+    - test.py

 ----------------------------------------------------------------------------------
 Instructions to run the programs: